-To support the COVID-19 contact tracing efforts consistently we are encouraging people to use a secure, easy-to-use contact tracing app, called Rippl to record their movements around Wellington.
+To support the COVID-19 contact tracing efforts consistently we are encouraging people to use the Government's COVID Tracer app or the Rippl app to record their movements around Wellington.

 Download the free Rippl app to your smartphone from the Apple iOS app store, or Google Play app store.

 Apple iOSGoogle Play

 Privacy impact assessment – digital contact tracing (128KB PDF) | Text version (680KB DOCX)